-The ever-increasing need for innovation and technology has impacted organizations and focused them towards making and developing unique products that stand out, leading to a high demand for product managers.
+The ever-increasing need for innovation and technology has impacted organizations and focused them towards developing unique products that stand out, leading to a high demand for product managers.

 Intellect, ability to adapt, strategy and knowledge of tech and product is all you need to become a product manager.

 But cracking product manager interviews can be tricky.

 Here are 34 Product manager interview questions to prepare you for your next interview.

 Also read: Top 7 Ways to Discover a Great Place to Work

 Core Product Questions:

 1. How do you identify a well-designed product?

 For me, a well-designed product is simple and user-centric.
 With a subtle design interface, it should stand out with innovation and inclusivity.